 - “Hoover leather” (cardboard used to line shoes when soles wore through)

-- “Hoover wagons” (cars with horses hitched to them because the owners, usually farmers who had horses, could not afford gasoline)
+- “Hoover wagons” (cars with horses hitched to them because the owners, mostly farmers who had horses, could not afford gasoline)

 My mother did not become homeless since her father was a doctor and, as she put it to me, “People get even sicker when they have no jobs and no homes.”
 Getting paid for doctoring was often difficult, but the family managed somehow.
 So the stories my mother told me about that time were about smaller privations.